whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

         #endif
         };
         ```
-    - 这个结构在一般情况下使用的是 uint8_t  __u6_addr8[16]，也就是 16 个 unsigned char 的数组，只有在"混杂模式"时才使用 8 个 unsigned short int 或者 4 个 unsigned int 的数组；
+    - This structure generally uses uint8_t __u6_addr8[16], which is an array of 16 unsigned char.
+Arrays of 8 unsigned short int or 4 unsigned int are only used in "promiscuous mode".
-    - 所以，实际上 struct in6_addr 的结构如下
+    - So, in fact, the structure of struct in6_addr is as follows:
         ```
         struct in6_addr {
             unsigned char __u6_addr8[16];
         }
         ```
-    - 这就是我们在读文件时为什么要一次读入 2 个字符，读 16 次，要保证读出的内容符合 struct in6_addr 的定义；
-* 一次从文件中读入 4 个字符(16 位)，读 8 次，和一次读入 2 个字符读 16 次有什么不同呢？我们以 16 进制的 f8e9 为例
-    - 当我们每次读入 2 个字符，读 2 次时，在内存中的排列是这样的
+    - That's why when reading the file only 2 characters are read at a time.
+To ensure that the read content conforms to the definition of struct in6_addr.
+* What's the difference between reading 4 characters (16 bits) from a file at a time, 8 times, and reading 2 characters at a time, 16 times?
+Let's take f8e9 in hexadecimal as an example.
+    - When f8e9 is stored in the file in ASCII, it occupies 4 bytes.
+After converting it into a number according to hexadecimal, there are 16 bits in total, occupying 2 bytes.
+    - When we read 2 characters from the file each time and convert them into numbers, the arrangement of the numbers in memory is like this.
         ```
         unsigned char _ipv6[16];
         fscanf(f, "%2hhx2hhx", &_ipv6[0], &_ipv6[1]);
         unsigned char *p = _ipv6

         f8  e9
         -+  -+
          |   |
          |   +------- p + 1
          +----------- p
         ```
-    - 当我们每次读入 4 个字符，读 1 次时，在内存中的排列是这样的
+    - When we read 4 characters from a file and convert them to numbers, the arrangement of the numbers in memory is like this.
         ```
         unsigned int _ipv6[8]
         fscanf(f, "%4x", &_ipv6[0])